MikyGus/GodotAddonMenuSystem/README.md

     Note: When we press the button to go back (using Pop as Transition-type), that current menu is the 'From'-menu and the menu we are going back to is the 'To'-menu.

+    Note: If you don't want an action to take place choose: 'No Action'

 #### PauseGameTransitionOption
 ![PauseGameOption](addons/menusystem/Art/hourglass_empty_30dp.svg)